How to schedule an SMS in Kotlin

 Kotlin code to send a scheduled sms to mobile

-The Kotlin sms code sample below demonstrates how you can send a scheduled SMS using the http rest sms api of Ozeki SMS Gateawy using the Kotlin Ozeki.Libs.Rest library.
+The Kotlin sms code sample below demonstrates how you can send a scheduled SMS using the http rest sms api of Ozeki SMS Gateway using the Kotlin Ozeki.Libs.Rest library.
 This library is provided to you free of charge, and you may use it and modify it in any of your projects.

-Video 1 - How to download the SendScheduledSms.kt.zip example
+Video 1 - How to download the SendScheduledSms.kt.zip example (Video tutorial)

 MainActivity.kt